alexandrabatrak/coding-quiz/README.md

 ## About

+_This app runs in the browser, and features dynamically updated HTML and CSS powered by JavaScript._

-Quiz-game application running in browser.
-This quiz allows to test one's knowledge of JavaScript fundamentals with a timed multiple choice quiz.
-Be aware, for every wrong answer the penalty is losing 10 seconds of the remaining time.
-Upon completion (or time run out) you are able to save your score, so you can challenge yourself next time again, until you get all the answers right!
+The quiz allows to test one's knowledge of JavaScript fundamentals with a timed multiple choice quiz.
+For every wrong answer user is penalised by losing 10 seconds of the remaining time.
+Upon completion (or time run out) user is able to save their score, so they can challenge themselves over and over, until they get all the answers right.

+**As always, built with accessibility in mind**.
+Tested in Chrome.

 ### Features: